 If you’re interested in living a low waste lifestyle, the best place to start is your kitchen.
-We waste food every day, but there are easy ways to lessen that impact without having to become a totally different person.
+We waste food every day — and especially around the holidays! — but there are easy ways to lessen that impact without having to make any radical shifts in our lifestyles.

 Simple shifts in daily habits can make all the difference later down the line.
 Store your food properly so you don’t have to throw it away so quickly.
 Only buy what you need – make lists, plan meals, measure ingredients.
 Understand how expiration dates work so you don’t throw away food that’s still good to eat.
 Most importantly, look for little moments in your cooking process to revise.
 Below we’re sharing a few ways to reduce food waste…

 stock Up on Stock.
 Keep veggie scraps and trimmings in a bag in the freezer when you cook.
 You can use this later as the base for a flavorful stock.
 Follow this simple recipe.
 You can incorporate the stock into various dishes — like grains and sauces — or you can sip it on its own.

 Don’t stop at the stem.
 Make sure you use as much of your fresh ingredients as possible when cooking.
 Broccoli stems taste great roasted.
 Beet leaves make for an excellent salad.
 Carrot tops can be used to make pesto.
 Even celery leaves can be candied for a sophisticated garnish.

 Make friends with the freezer.
 There are so many things can be kept in the freezer so they stay fresh longer.
 Freeze pantry items like flour and nuts, wedges of hard cheese, pre-chopped veggies, and even soup saved in single serving portions.

 Save citrus peels.
 Use the peels to make homemade countertop cleaner.
 The peels can also be candied and saved in the freezer to use later in baking, cocktails or as a flavorful homemade snack.